 How does this alignment play out?
-Suppose that, in an effort to boost customer loyalty and attract new consumers, a company wants to personalize its goods and services.
-Organizational stakeholders include marketing, sales and finance teams.
-Business goals include increasing the company's net promoter score by 5%, increasing purchases from repeat customers by 17%, and reducing churn by 11%.
+Suppose that, to boost customer loyalty and attract new consumers, a real estate company wants to personalize its goods and services.
+Organizational stakeholders include marketing, realtors, and finance teams.
+Business goals include increasing the company's net promoter score by 5%, increasing customer base by 17%, and reducing opportunity loss by 11%.

 Governance objectives in support of these business goals include establishing a single customer view.
-Capabilities that governance teams can deploy to meet that objective include centralizing collection of customer data, establishing a data catalog, visualizing data lineage of upstream/downstream relationships, and automating data integrity rules to give appropriate users easy access to data.
+Governance teams can deploy capabilities to meet that objective including centralizing the collection of customer data, establishing a data catalog, visualizing data lineage of upstream/downstream relationships, and automating data integrity rules to give appropriate users easy access to data.